Xi2 Sagittarii

-Xi^{2} Sagittarii, Latinized from ξ^{2} Sagittarii, is a star in the zodiac constellation of Sagittarius.
+Xi^{2} Sagittarii, also named Jian, is a star in the zodiac constellation of Sagittarius.
 Data collected during the Hipparcos mission suggests it is an astrometric binary, although nothing is known about the companion.
 It is visible to the naked eye with a combined apparent visual magnitude of +3.51.
 Based upon an annual parallax shift of 8.4 mas as seen from Earth, this system is located around 390 light years from the Sun.

 The spectrum of Xi^{2} Sagittarii yields a mixed stellar classification of G8/K0 II/III, showing traits of a G- or K-type giant or bright giant star.
 It has an estimated 3.6 times the mass of the Sun and about 27 times the Sun's radius.
 At an age of around 380 million years, it is radiating 676 times the Sun's luminosity from its photosphere at an effective temperature of 4,541 K.

+Nomenclature

+Xi^{2} Sagittarii, Latinized from ξ^{2} Sagittarii, is the star's Bayer designation.

+In Chinese astronomy, 建 (Jiàn), meaning Establishment, refers to an asterism consisting of ξ^{2} Sagittarii, ο Sagittarii, π Sagittarii, 43 Sagittarii, ρ^{1} Sagittarii, and υ Sagittarii.
+Consequently, ξ^{2} Sagittarii itself is known as 建一 (Jiàn yī, the First Star of Establishment.)
+The IAU Working Group on Star Names adopted the name Jian for this star on 13 August 2026, after this Chinese constellation.